 Can you hear which sound is louder?

-You may also want to view the MP3 Sound Quality Test
+You should also try the MP3 Sound Quality Test

 The only way for me to know the difference was to overdrive my speakers.